-- Add your egg white and salt to a large, clean bowl.
+Add your egg white to a clean bowl.
 Use an electric beater or whisk to beat the egg white to soft peaks, meaning that the peaks should still curl down when you lift up the whisk/electric beater.

-- spoon greaseproof big rustic blobs of meringue on your lined baking tray, then bake in the oven for 50-60 minutes.
+Spoon nice big rustic blobs of meringue on your lined tray, or you can use 2 large spoons to quenelle your meringues.
+Bake in the oven for 50-60 minutes.

 - When you take the meringues out of the oven, set them aside for 5-10 minutes.

-- Carefully lift the meringues off the baking tray and transfer them onto a plate or into a container.
+Carefully lift the meringues off the baking tray and transfer them onto a plate or store in a container.

-- You can eat them just as they are, add them to any desserts that you make in the future or make mini pavlovas etc. Enjoy!
+You can eat them just as they are, use them to garnish desserts you make in the future or you can make mini pavlovas etc. Enjoy!

 - Cook the meringues slowly on low heat in the oven.